Public Transport in Budapest: Apps, Tickets & Tips 2026

 Quick Check before boarding

-ROAMMATE ADVICE: For a typical 3-day city trip → 72-hour travelcard (5.750 HUF, ~€14,75).
-It covers everything except the 100E airport bus and is far cheaper than buying singles.
-For a 1-day visit → the 24-hour travelcard (2.750 HUF, ~€7,05).
-If you need to transfer lines on a one-off trip, use the 90-minute ticket (850 HUF, app-only).
-The Budapest Card only pays off if you visit 3+ paid museums.
+Roammate advice For a 2–3 day city trip: the 72-hour travelcard (5.750 HUF ≈ €14,75) covers everything except the 100E airport bus and is the simplest option.
+For a single day: the 24-hour travelcard (2.750 HUF).
+For a one-off transfer trip: the 90-minute ticket (850 HUF, app-only).
+Skip the Budapest Card unless you'll visit 3+ paid museums.

 Ticket Type Price (2026) Validity When to choose?

-72-hour travelcard 5.750 HUF (~€14,75) 72h unlimited (excl.
-100E) BEST CHOICE for 2-3 day stays!
+72-hour travelcard Our pick 5.750 HUF (~€14,75) 72h unlimited (excl.
+100E) Best for 2–3 day stays

 24-hour travelcard 2.750 HUF (~€7,05) 24h unlimited (excl.
 100E) Single-day intensive sightseeing